Our content may include links to products from our partners

 Barrick is the largest gold producer in the world, though it may lose that spot to Newmont in 2018.
 It’s also the lowest cost producer amongst the largest five producers, which means it has the highest margins.
 In 2017, Barrick’s cost of producing an ounce of gold was $750, compared to $924 for Newmont and $825 for GoldCorp.
 Barrick is also one of the most geographically diversified gold producers with operations in 10 countries.

 Great Indicators, Promising Future

-The company’s large size, high margins and regional diversification makes it one of the safest bets in the gold sector.
+The company’s large size, high margins, and regional diversification make it one of the safest bets in the gold sector.
 The gold price has traded in a narrow range since 2013, and gold shares have performed poorly since 2011.
 That means the gold price and gold shares are trading at a discount to equity markets.
 This means the downside for Barrick is to an extent limited.
-And, if equity market volatility picks up, there should be significant upside for Barrick.
+And, if equity market volatility picks up, there should be a significant upside for Barrick.
 If you believe in gold but prefer different exposure than stocks – see the best ways to invest in gold)